imDanSable/SIM/README.md

 2) **Restrict:**
 In this mode, all input voltages are quantized to quantize values.

-There are three rounding methods that are accessible via the menu.
+There are three rounding methods that are also accessible via the menu.
 **Up**, **Closest** and **Down**.